Migrating to an External Database

 5. Edit the <TeamCity home>/bin/dbMigration.properties file, entering correct values for the source and target database.
 Ensure all the properties are supplied and only the necessary lines are uncommented (single-line comments are designated by # character)

-6. Run the migration tool (see below)
+6. Run the migration tool (runningTool_ver31)

 7. Upon the successful completion of the database migration, a database.properties file will be created.
-Move this file into the config folder of your <TeamCity data directory> (this step is performed automatically by the migrateDB script)
+Move this file into the config folder of your TeamCity Data Directory (this step is performed automatically by the migrateDB script)

 8. Additionally a version.dat file will be created.
 Copy it to system folder of your <TeamCity data directory>, overwriting the existing file (this step is performed automatically by the migrateDB script)

 9. Start TeamCity server.
-This should be the same TeamCity version that was run last time (TeamCity upgrade should be performed as a separate procedure).
+This should be the same TeamCity version that was run last time (TeamCity Upgrade should be performed as a separate procedure).

 Databases Properties Table